xregistry/spec/core/spec.md

 HTTP/1.1 200 OK
 ```

-if, as an extension, the server chooses to return additional data in the
+If, as an extension, the server chooses to return additional data in the
 HTTP body.

 **Examples:**